andotalao24/andotalao24.github.io/_pages/about.md

 **Research Interests**.
 I am especially interested in label-efficient learning / weakly-supervised learning and improving the robustness and interpretability of neural networks.
 I am particularly enthusiastic about applying the implication to biology and medicine where labeled data are scarce and trustworthiness is valued.
 Correspondingly, I have worked on various tasks with diverse kinds of data involving texts, images and videos.
 I am currently working on large language models.

-Apart from research, I am also interested in entrepreneurship which helps me consider my future research area.
-I took a minor in entrepreneurship at HKUST.
-My internship at the CTO lab of [IDEA](https://www.idea.edu.cn/en) was also about collaborating with a unicorn startup.
-In my spare time, I love photography and architecture.
-Check my instagram ([*zzzh_nick*](https://instagram.com/zzzh_nick?igshid=YmMyMTA2M2Y=)).

 ## Publications
 ### 2024